For the environment

 - We place value on communication with all of our stakeholders, and endeavor to cooperate and work together with local communities.

-- We endeavor to correctly comprehend and comply with environmental laws and regulations and to improve the environmental awareness of all of our employees through awareness campaigns and educational activities.
+- We endeavor to fully comprehend and comply with environmental laws and regulations and to increase the environmental awareness of all of our employees through awareness campaigns and educational activities.

 Environmental data